 5. It is important that teachers sit with their students for the duration of the performance to ensure behaviour is monitored.

 6. Finally, enjoy the show!
 If you have any questions or feedback, we’d love to hear from you.

 To help minimise queues, please leave large items of luggage at home and note that all bags may be subject to random search.

 Visit our website for information on travelling to the Theatre.
 We are city centre based so recommend you check out other events that are happening in case this delays your journey.

-Live Theatre Review and Introducing...
+Introducing...
 Workshops are fantastic ways to help your students understand a bit more about the production.